 On the other hand, this should not be an excuse to not act in reducing human-caused emissions.
 Because recent years saw a steep rise in the temperature of our planet and a large percentage of those emissions are just caused by inefficiencies that can be avoided in our processes.

-In addition, fossil fuels will not last forever, so it is wise for humanity to move away from it as soon as possible and use more sustainable energy sources.
+In addition, fossil fuels will not last forever, so it is wise for humanity to move away from them as soon as possible and use more sustainable energy sources.

 2. Seaweed might be the food of the future

 Seaweed farming is becoming more and more popular.
-It is a versatile and nutritious crop, and they grow quickly compared to land crops.
-Some types of seaweeds can be harvested within six weeks.
+It is a versatile and nutritious crop, and it grows quickly compared to land crops.
+Some types of seaweed can be harvested within six weeks.
 With the continuous rise in world population, seaweed coupled with other green technology examples (like hydroponics), could be the perfect remedy for food shortages.

 This is without a doubt one of the interesting facts about sustainability, however, I’m personally not a big supporter of seaweed being used as human food.